Heated Towel Rail Installation Cost

 fitting a towel radiator

-There is no need to drain the central heating system or to remove the floorboards with this method.
+If the isolation valves work properly, there’s usually no need to drain the whole central heating system or lift any floorboards when you’re just swapping like-for-like.
 However, if you are not comfortable with plumbing work, then you should hire a local plumber to do this job for you.

 If you are fitting an electrically heated towel rail, you need to remember that these will come under electrical wiring regulations as bathrooms are designated as special locations under Part P regulations.